 We do a lot of work in the community; some examples include: murals, art exhibits, classes, and creating conceptual art installations.
-The installations in particular are to create public awareness on social issues.
-Some of these themes include: drug addiction, homelessness, environment, climate change, and more.
+The installations in particular are to help create public awareness on social issues, which include: drug addiction, homelessness, environment, climate change, and more.

 We also hope to help with funding projects.
 For a public endeavor—or an entity like a non-profit for public good—that needs help with funding, we help to make the vision a reality.
 This is accomplished by creating fundraisers to help finance the project or seeking out like minded sponsors who want to contribute as well as apply for seed grants in the local community.

 Founder and Director, Maria Maneos, started the city beautification project by calling upon local businesses and public works.
 She urged them to request the creation of visual art within their cities using Brush With the Law’s services.

 Maneos received a Bachelors of Fine Arts Degree from Arcadia University in Glenside, PA and a Masters of Fine Arts Degree from the Pennsylvania Academy of the Fine Arts in Philadelphia, PA.
 The Academy is not only the place where she learned how to draw and paint, more importantly, she was taught how to take an idea and build upon it thoroughly and effectively.

-As an artist, Maneos always looks for opportunities to help society recognize and address a problem; while she also aids in change.
+As an artist, Maneos always looks for opportunities to recognize and address a problem; while she also aids in change.
 The vision became clear that even in a small way her art education could help redirect destructive behaviors in displaced individuals.

 The Realities of Brush with the law

 Brush With the Law is a public charity nonprofit 501 (c)3 organization and works hard to find partnerships.
 We look to grow our partnerships with: neighborhoods/communities, rehabilitation centers, county jails, grassroots organizations, youth aid panels, artists, and other nonprofit organizations like churches and schools.
 This organization looks to fulfill our commitment of visual integrity and the making of art to help bring people together; with great hopes to transform the divided.
 In the end, it is the act of doing the art that helps bring people together.